ephemeraHQ/xmtp-inbox-web/README.md

 ### Considerations

-You can't yet send a message to a wallet address that hasn't used XMTP.
-The app displays an error when it looks up an address that doesn't have an identity broadcast on the XMTP network.
+You can't use an app built with XMTP to send a message to a blockchain account address that hasn't used XMTP.
+This app displays an error when it looks up an address that doesn't have an identity already registered on the XMTP network.
+Have questions or ideas about pre-registration messaging?
+Post to the [XMTP discussion forum](https://github.com/orgs/xmtp/discussions).

-This limitation will soon be resolved by improvements to the `xmtp-js` library that will allow messages to be created and stored for future delivery, even if the recipient hasn't used XMTP yet.